Peter May author of The Lewis

 The Blackhouse (2011) Novel.

-First of the planned Lewis Trilogy set in the Outer Hebrides of Scotland.
+First of the Lewis Trilogy set in the Outer Hebrides of Scotland.
 The Blackhouse is described as:

 "...a crime novel of rare power and vision.